-RAID10 = (Half the number of drives) \ (Drive capacity)
+RAID10 = (Half the number of drives) (Drive capacity)

 To account for capacity lost both due to maintaining the array as well as what is lost during the formatting process, multiply the product by .85 and you should see a volume close to this number once the array is partitioned.
 This will vary based on type of drive, its quality, and many other factors; but the number should give you a ballpark estimate on what to expect as a final capacity once formatted.

-Please see below for examples of what to expect when you build an array of each type.
-Each RAID type will use diagrams to illustrate functional and non-functional forms of each RAID; all green items indicate a drive that is functional, and red indicates a drive that has failed.
+Please see below for diagrams to illustrate functional and non-functional forms of each RAID type; all green items indicate a drive that is functional, and red indicates a drive that has failed.